Parking Revenue Reinvestment Program

 How are the funds used?

 The City works directly with Business Improvement Areas (BIAs) to determine the priority for each area.
-While the priorities are significantly guided by BIA direction, The City retains the funds and coordinates the necessary work to be done.
+While the priorities are significantly guided by BIA direction, The City retains the funds and ensures that projects meet Council-approved criteria before approving their release.

 Paid parking revenues outside of BIA areas are pooled and not further proportioned by area or community.
 Communities eligible to apply for project funding are within the red Parking Limit Boundaries, but are outside of established BIA boundaries as shown on the map.